 Rapid advances in HIV disease management require the ongoing attention of practitioners involved in direct patient care.
 This course will address the implications of new information on strategies for the clinical management of HIV.
 Information will be presented through a mix of didactic lectures, clinically relevant cases, and expert panel discussions developed and led by an expert faculty of HIV/AIDS clinicians and researchers.

 After participating in the activity, learners will be able to:

 - Implement the latest recommendations for initiating and changing antiretroviral therapy in particular clinical circumstances, such as comorbid conditions, coinfections, pregnancy, and issues in older patients

 - Describe the most current data from recent scientific conferences, including research on new and investigational antiretroviral drugs

-- Describe the current epidemiology, clinical presentations, and management of the most common sexually transmitted infections (STIs) in adults with HIV infection
+- Describe the current epidemiology, clinical presentation, prevention, and management of relevant common sexually transmitted infections (STIs) in adults with HIV

 - Manage substance use disorders, including opioids, stimulants, and alcohol

 - Implement updated primary care recommendations, including for special and routine vaccinations